 Immediate Feedback and Progress Tracking

 On the other hand, learning languages through games is also very convenient for receiving instant feedback, since games immediately show whether an answer is correct or incorrect (especially online games).
 This way, you can identify and correct your mistakes and reinforce the correct use of the language.
-This immediate feedback will also help reinforce vocabulary, grammar, and pronunciation.
+This immediate feedback helps reinforce vocabulary, grammar and pronunciation.

-Another great advantage of learning English through games and apps is that you can track your progress, set short-term goals, and stay motivated over time.
-Last but not least, because you will get the correct answers quickly, you can include these resources for more practical study sessions.
+Another advantage of learning English through games and apps is that you can track your progress, set short-term goals and stay motivated.

 Games for Children